Ranu Mondal Trolled For Getting A Makeover: Twitter Is Divided!

 Everyone making fun of #RanuMandal please remember that one can’t change their looks,but you can certainly choose to speak logically & with kindness whilst judging her.Being in the public eye & under a scanner while she herself is a WIP ain’t easy for an adult.
 Cut her some slack— Monica Jasuja (@jasuja) November 16, 2019

 However, this is not the first time Ranu Mondal is getting targeted by the netizens.
-The singer was heavily criticised by the netizens after a video of her snapping a fan who requested a selfie was leaked.
-The trolls brutally attacked Ranu for behaving harshly with the fans and even went on to state that the fame has got into her head.
+The singer was heavily criticised by social media users after a video of her snapping at a fan who requested a selfie took over online platforms.
+The trolls brutally attacked Ranu for behaving harshly with the fan and even went on to state that fame has got to her head.

-If the reports are to be believed, Ranu Mondal is all set to kickstart her playback singing career very soon and has already signed a couple of projects.
-Recently, legendary singer Lata Mangeshkar had expressed her happiness on Ranu Mondal's popularity and encouraged her to create her own identity as a singer.
+If reports are to be believed, Ranu Mondal is all set to kickstart her playback singing career very soon and has already signed a couple of projects.
+Recently, legendary singer Lata Mangeshkar had expressed her happiness on Ranu's popularity and encouraged her to create her own identity as a singer.